pasqal-io/qadence/docs/tutorials/advanced_tutorials/profiling-and-debugging.md

 root@2a85826c4e7b:/opt/qadence# PYQ_LOG_LEVEL=debug QADENCE_LOG_LEVEL=debug dlprof --mode=pytorch --nsys_opts="-t cuda,nvtx,cublas,cusparse,cusparse-verbose,cublas-verbose --force-overwrite true" examples/models/quantum_model.py
 ```

-Where we have `--force-overwrite true` to always store the latest profiling result (hence you must rename the file) if you wish to keep several).
+Where we have `--force-overwrite true` to always store the latest profiling result (hence you must rename the file) if you wish to keep several.
 We add `cublas,cusparse,cusparse-verbose,cublas-verbose` do get more details
 about the numerical backend pacakges being used.